Why the Chopped Italian Sandwich Is America’s Favorite Viral Lunch

 🧾 Ingredients

-🧊 For the Sandwich Filling
+🧊 For the Chopped Italian Sandwich Filling

-🥄 For the Dressing
+🥄 For the Zesty Dressing

-½ teaspoon Italian seasoning – Herbaceous balance
+- ½ teaspoon Italian seasoning – Dried herbs for depth and earthiness

 🍞 For the Sandwich Assembly